brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT Multi-Plane with E-W Links](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-multiplane.png)

+*Figure 6: A multi-plane RIFT topology with east-west inter-plane links.*

 Note that are two "rings" that interconnect the planes: one ring containing super-1-1, super-2-1, and super-3-1, and another ring containing super-1-2, super-2-2, and super-2-3.
 As a result, each superspine node requires exactly two east-west links, independently of the fabric size.